Key takeaways

 The OcuraLife Plasma Pen is built for this

-Delivers focused plasma energy at the spot.
-Adjustable settings, single-use tips.
-A scab forms, falls off on its own, and the skin renews.
+Delivers focused plasma energy at the spot across 9 power settings, with single-use tips.
+A scab forms around Day 3 to 7, falls off on its own, and the skin renews.
+Backed by a 90-day money-back guarantee, so trying it at home is risk-free.

 See the Plasma Pen